-And Dr. Bernard Nathanson, one of the physicians who helped build up the lie about the ‘millions of back-alley abortions’ which add further emotional appeal abortion’s legalization – and protestors still use the infamous ‘coat hanger’ as a symbol.
-Nathanson himself performed thousands of abortions of all varieties – including on his own child – until finally one day the truth began to dawn, and while placing dismembered baby parts on the surgical tray, he saw that they were the limbs and legs of actual humans.
-It took some time, but eventually he too converted to Catholicism – dying eight years ago, ironically also in February (the 21st), and was at the forefront in the fight to end abortion up until the very end.
+And Dr. Bernard Nathanson, one of the physicians who helped build up the lie about the ‘millions of back-alley abortions’ which added further emotional appeal to abortion’s ultimate legalization – and protesters still use the infamous ‘coat hanger’ as their symbol.
+Nathanson himself performed thousands of abortions of all varieties – including on his own child – until finally one day the truth began to dawn, and while placing dismembered baby parts on the surgical tray, he saw that they were in fact the limbs and legs of actual humans.
+It took some time, but eventually he too converted to Catholicism – dying nine years ago, ironically also in February (the 21st), and was at the forefront in the fight to end abortion up until the very end.
 It was Dr. Nathanson who produced the influential 1984 medical documentary The Silent Scream, showing through real-time ultrasound what an abortion actually is – a baby trying to scream, silently in his watery environment, in its – his – own death throes.

 For heaven rejoices over even one sinner who repents…

 While we continue to pray, sacrifice and work to end the holocaust, we should keep in our minds and hearts that in the midst of this carnage, over which God Himself may almost be said to weep, He is also able in His infinite power to bring great good.
 For this is a battle not “against flesh and blood, but against the Principalities and the Powers, against the world-rulers of this darkness, against the spiritual forces of wickedness on high”